 The program will support electric vehicle charging infrastructure deployment in parking areas intended for public use.
 Parking areas can be privately or publicly owned and operated.

-Examples of public places include, but are not limited to: service stations; restaurants; arenas; libraries; medical offices; park and ride; etc.
+Examples of public places include, but are not limited to: service stations; retail; restaurants; arenas; libraries; medical offices; park and ride; etc.

 The program will support zero-emission infrastructure deployment at workplaces.
-Workplaces are defined as a location where employees perform duties related to a job.
+A workplace is defined as a location where employees perform duties related to a job.
 For the purpose of the program, the charging or hydrogen refuelling infrastructure must be primarily used by the employees.

 Charging or hydrogen refueling infrastructure installations at a private residence even if a business is registered at the same address, are not included in this category.